seabeya/tech-stack/go/README.md

     >   ```go
     >   name := "John"
     >   ```

-    > - This shorthand is only available inside functions.
+    > - This syntax is only available inside functions.

-    > - Declare multiple variables in a single line:
+    > - Declaring multiple variables in a single line:
     >   ```go
     >   name, age := "John", 30
     >   ```